Where are you moving to?

 Tacoma is an Affordable and Considered Safe

-Due to the wide variety of places, activites, and culinary options to enjoy in Tacoma along with being well-connected, you may be wondering about how much it costs to live here and if it’s safe.
-Rest assured, Tacoma is extremely affordable and boasts a relatively low cost-of-living, especially in comparison to Bellevue and Seattle.
+Due to the wide variety of places, activities, and culinary options to enjoy in Tacoma along with being well-connected, you may be wondering about how much it costs to live here and if it’s safe.
+Rest assured, Tacoma is extremely affordable and boasts a relatively low cost of living, especially in comparison to Bellevue and Seattle.
 The city is also reasonably safe, when compared to other large cities in the country.

 Tacoma new-build apartments, Photo: Taylor Beach